angrymarker/BardMac-sicPlayer/README.md

 - Countdown to start
 - Faster

+Known issues :
+- Progress bar is pretty broken at the moment.
+Probably something linked to the new threading code, investigating.

 Every release can be found 👉[HERE](https://github.com/realAbitbol/BardMac-sicPlayer/releases)

 You can get some (mostly) compatible midis on the excellent Bard Music Player Midi Library 👉[HERE](https://songs.bardmusicplayer.com)